Dead Man’s Switch

 The cryptographic design

 This is the most important paragraph on this page.
 Your trusted contacts hold their decryption keys from the day you designate them, not at your death.
-Mailed on engraved metal NFC cards (Legacy / Eternal tier) or delivered by email (Guardian tier).
+Mailed on engraved NFC cards (Legacy / Eternal tier) or delivered by email (Guardian tier).
 The keys are always cryptographically valid.
 They could always decrypt your data.

 What changes is the platform’s willingness to serve the encrypted data.
 Until the DMS fires, the server returns 403 for access requests.
 After, it serves the ciphertext.
 The keys the contact has been holding for years can now unwrap it.